 We hear it all the time: a great teacher is a great motivator.
-It’s a simple idea, but it rests on a concept that educators have been battling for decades: how do I motivate my students?
+It’s a simple idea, but it rests on a concept educators have been battling for decades: how do I motivate my students?

 Well, demotivation breeds demotivation.
 If you can’t motivate your students, how can you motivate yourself to teach them?